-According to the Canadian Paediatric Society, the safest place for a baby to sleep is in his or her own crib.
+According to the Canadian Paediatric Society, the safest place for a baby to sleep is on their back in his or her own crib.

 Here's some advice on choosing a crib and mattress for your newborn.